blue-heron/blue_heron/blue_heron/README.md

 * BLE peripheral and GATT server support

 The current focus is on filling out the central role.
-The API is quite unstable at the moment and is intended to look more like high level BLE APIs from other languages.
+The API is quite unstable at the moment, but we're aiming for a high level API so that most users don't need to become Bluetooth experts.
 Currently, the raw API is helping us learn and iron out quirks quickly.
+See [Rationale](#Rationale) for more about why we're doing building this library.

 If you are interested in adding support for the other roles, please let us know either here or on Slack.
 While we're very interested in part of this library for